nbarbettini/recaffeinate.co/content/book.md

 #### Get the book

-Download the book as a <a href="https://s3.amazonaws.com/recaffeinate-files/LittleAspNetCoreBook.pdf" target="_blank"
+Read the book <a href="https://nbarbettini.gitbooks.io/little-asp-net-core-book/content/" target="_blank"
-    onclick="sendClickEvent('little-aspnetcore-book-pdf');">PDF</a>, or <a href="https://nbarbettini.gitbooks.io/little-asp-net-core-book/content/" target="_blank"
-    onclick="sendClickEvent('little-aspnetcore-book-online');">read it online</a>.
+    onclick="sendClickEvent('little-aspnetcore-book-online');">online on GitBook</a>, or download it for offline reading as a <a href="https://s3.amazonaws.com/recaffeinate-files/LittleAspNetCoreBook.pdf" target="_blank" onclick="sendClickEvent('little-aspnetcore-book-pdf');">PDF</a>.
+It's yours to share and copy as much as you'd like under the [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/) license.

 The Little ASP.NET Core Book will be updated frequently and will always be completely free.
 The links above will always point to the latest version.

 **Want to stay updated?** Subscribe [on Github](https://github.com/nbarbettini/little-aspnetcore-book) or [via email](http://eepurl.com/cXACob)!

-#### About the book
+#### Is this book for me?

-If you're new to programming, this book will introduce you to the patterns and concepts used to build modern web applications.
-You'll learn how to build a web app (and how the big pieces fit together) by building something from scratch!
-While this little book won't be able to cover absolutely everything you need to know about programming, it'll give you a starting point so you can learn more advanced topics.
+The Little ASP.NET Core book is written as a friendly, accessible introduction to web programming and the ASP.NET Core framework.
+If you

+* Are new to programming
-If you already code in a backend language like Node, Python, Ruby, Go, or Java, you'll notice a lot of familiar ideas like MVC, view templates, and dependency injection.
-The code will be in C#, but it won't look too different from what you already know.
+* Already code in a backend stack like Node, Python, Ruby, Go, or Java

-If you're an ASP.NET MVC developer, you'll feel right at home!
-ASP.NET Core adds some new tools and reuses (and simplifies) the things you already know.
+* Are an ASP.NET MVC developer

+This book will help you learn something new!

+Read more about how and why I wrote this book in my [blog post](/post/introducing-little-aspnetcore-book/).